 Evidence synthesis for personalised decision making in mental health care

-My main interest in psychiatry is evidence-based mental health and my research focuses on the evaluation of treatments in psychiatry, mainly major depression, bipolar disorder and schizophrenia.
+My main research interest is evidence-based mental health and precision psychiatry.
+My research focuses on the evaluation of pharmacological, psychological and psychosocial interventions, mainly about major depression, bipolar disorder and schizophrenia.
 I have carried out many systematic reviews, meta-analyses and randomised controlled trials in psychopharmacology, however in the past few years I have been also investigating relevant issues in epidemiological psychiatry and public health, like patterns of drug consumption, risk of serious adverse events (most of all, suicide and deliberate self harm) and implementation of treatment guidelines.

 My interest in the methodology of evidence synthesis has now a specific focus on network meta-analysis and individual patient data meta-analysis, trying to assess the validity, breadth, structure and interpretation of these statistical approaches to better inform the mental healthcare decision-making process.